TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 :class:`datetime.date` and under the name "timestamp" for :class:`datetime.datetime`.

-This way, you can use date/timestamps from Python without any additional fiddling in most cases.
+This way, you can use date/timestamps kutoka Python without any additional fiddling in most cases.
 The format of the adapters is also compatible with the experimental SQLite date/time functions.